victorvartan/OpenLocationCode-TransactSQL/README.md

 # OpenLocationCode-TransactSQL
-TransactSQL function for generating an Open Location Code (AKA Google Plus Code) based on the Latitude and Longitude pairs that you have in your database.
+TransactSQL function for encoding an Open Location Code (AKA Google Plus Code) from a Latitude and Longitude pair that you have in your database.

 For the original code, see https://github.com/google/open-location-code